After years of promise, battery cars about to go mainstream

 “You need a decent offer of a premium electric car that makes it accessible,” he said.
 “There are a lot of brands pitching into the region above 80,000 euros ($90,600), so the offer there is getting broader, but below, in the area between 40,000 and 60,000 euros, it’s still relatively limited and I think Polestar coming in there will help accelerate things.”

-“We want to bring electrification to a breakthrough,” Volkswagen passenger cars chief operating officer, Ralf Brandstaetter, told The Associated Press.
+“We want to bring electrification to a breakthrough,” the Volkswagen brand’s chief operating officer, Ralf Brandstaetter, told The Associated Press.

 The company is spending 11 billion euros on new technology through 2023, the bulk of that on developing electric cars.